Home / publications / commentaries /

 While there are examples of countries that have seen much larger reductions in maritime arrivals, such as Australia, those cases usually involved physical enforcement activities, such as boat interceptions and pushbacks, in addition to policies designed to affect asylum seekers’ decisions.
 Evidence on the impacts of asylum deterrence policy is summarised in the Migration Observatory’s report, UK policies to deter people from claiming asylum.

-In practice, the deterrent effect of the Rwanda policy may well depend on how many people are removed there.
-If the number is relatively small (up to a few per cent of newly arriving asylum seekers), the evidence from other countries suggests the deterrent effect may also be small.
-If the number is very large (i.e., a substantial majority of all asylum seekers), it is reasonable to assume a bigger deterrent effect.
+In practice, the deterrent effect of the Rwanda policy may well have depended on how many people would have been removed there.
+If the number were relatively small (up to a few per cent of newly arriving asylum seekers), the evidence from other countries suggests the deterrent effect may also have been small.
+If the number were very large (i.e., a substantial majority of all asylum seekers), it is reasonable to assume a bigger deterrent effect.
 The international evidence showing small deterrent effects is largely based on less radical policies, such as restricting access to benefits for asylum seekers, and would be less directly relevant to a policy that sent a large majority of asylum seekers to another country.

-Unknown 2: The number of people who will be relocated to Rwanda
+Unknown 2: The number of people who would have been relocated to Rwanda

-The main known cost of the Rwanda policy is the cost of removing people to Rwanda.
-This includes the per-person payments made to the Rwandan government, plus other associated costs such as those relating to logistics and administrative and legal costs.
-The NAO estimates that the marginal per-person cost of sending someone to Rwanda is around £182,000 (including operational and healthcare payments, the per-person development fund payment, and per-person costs for flights (estimated at £11,000 for chartering and fuel, but excluding per-person escorting costs).
-The average cost per person will be higher because the scheme has fixed costs, including lump-sum payments to Rwanda and possibly the expansion of detention facilities in the UK.
+The main known cost of the Rwanda policy was the cost of removing people to Rwanda.
+This includes the per-person payments made to the Rwandan government and future payments scheduled, plus other associated costs such as those relating to logistics and administrative and legal costs.
+The NAO estimated that the marginal per-person cost of sending someone to Rwanda would have been around £182,000 (including operational and healthcare payments, the per-person development fund payment, and per-person costs for flights (estimated at £11,000 for chartering and fuel, but excluding per-person escorting costs).
+The average cost per person would have been higher because the scheme has fixed costs, including lump-sum payments to Rwanda and possibly the expansion of detention facilities in the UK.

-Given that the number of people sent to Rwanda crucially affects the finances of the programme and its likely impacts, it is notable that the government has been so vague on this issue.
+Given that the number of people sent to Rwanda would have crucially affected the finances of the programme and its likely impacts, it is notable that the Conservative government were vague about the numbers intended.
 Available information from public statements suggests the number could be anywhere between a few hundred and tens of thousands of people.

-The current uncertainty about the number of people relocated means there are radically different scenarios for the scheme’s finances.
-For example, in one plausible scenario, the UK spends roughly £600 million to remove 300 people,[i] with limited deterrent effect, although the precise costs are highly uncertain.
+The uncertainty about the number of people who could have been relocated means there were radically different scenarios for the scheme’s finances.
+For example, in one plausible scenario, the UK would have spent roughly £600 million to remove 300 people,[i] with limited deterrent effect, although the precise costs are highly uncertain.
 This would be a cost of around £2 million per relocated person.

-In another scenario, the UK initially sends tens of thousands of people to Rwanda at a much higher cost.
-This could cost roughly £4 billion to relocate 20,000 asylum seekers[ii] – a cost of around £200,000 per person – plus the additional costs of expanding detention facilities.
-In this scenario, however, the UK may spend less in subsequent years if fewer asylum seekers come to the UK due to a larger deterrent effect.
-Some people would still be removed to Rwanda in the subsequent years, but not as many.
-It is not clear whether this latter scenario is plausible, because it requires such a large initial outlay, high capacity in Rwanda, and the legal and operational ability to remove asylum seekers.
-If it did happen, the overall financial impact of the scheme would depend on how many years it lasted.
+In another scenario, the UK would have initially sent tens of thousands of people to Rwanda at a much higher cost.
+It could have cost roughly £4 billion to relocate 20,000 asylum seekers[ii] – a cost of around £200,000 per person – plus the additional costs of expanding detention facilities.
+In this scenario, however, the UK may have spent less in subsequent years if fewer asylum seekers came to the UK due to a larger deterrent effect.
+Some people would still have been removed to Rwanda in the subsequent years, but not as many.
+It is not clear whether this latter scenario is plausible because it requires such a large initial outlay, high capacity in Rwanda, and the legal and operational ability to remove asylum seekers.
+If it would have happened, the overall financial impact of the scheme would have depended on how many years it lasted.
 This is because the costs would be front-loaded.
-A key factor in the long-term impact would thus be whether Rwanda was willing to negotiate an extension of the scheme, and at what cost.
+A key factor in the long-term impact would thus have been whether Rwanda was willing to negotiate an extension of the scheme and at what cost.

-In practice, the number of people who will be relocated to Rwanda will depend on several factors, including:
+In practice, the number of people who would have been relocated to Rwanda would have depended on several factors, including:

 • The capacity of Rwanda to process asylum applications.